Tusk (song): Recording of the USC marching band

+Upon Fleetwood's return to Los Angeles, he called the USC offices and received a reply from Tony Fox, who was the assistant director of the USC Trojan Marching Band.
+Fleetwood then got in contact with the band's director, Arthur C. Bartner, who met with Fleetwood Mac and Fox at Studio D of The Village Recorder, where they composed the marching band arrangements for "Tusk".
+After Fox and Bartner returned to USC and refined the arrangement, Fleetwood informed them via phone call that the band intended to record the USC Trojan Marching Band at Dodger Stadium.
+Fleetwood recalled that the band was originally apprehensive about recording at Dodger Stadium due to the predicted costs of renting the venue.
+He attempted to assuage these concerns by offering to pay for these expenses, although the band ultimately secured the venue for free through Ron Cey, a baseball player for the Los Angeles Dodgers who had previously attended some Fleetwood Mac recording sessions.

 A mobile studio was installed in Los Angeles' Dodger Stadium to record the marching band, which included 112 members.
 Buckingham remembered that the band wanted to record the marching band in an outdoor atmosphere and selected Dodger Stadium for that purpose.
 The band also believed that the venue would serve as a suitable location to film the outdoor recording session.
 Some recorded footage of the session made it into the song's music video.
 John McVie was in Tahiti during the Dodger Stadium recording, but he is represented in the video by a cardboard cutout carried around by Mick Fleetwood and later positioned in the stands with the other band members.
 The music video also features Stevie Nicks twirling a baton, a skill that she learned in high school.
 Caillat expected the marching band to be stationary during the recording session, but was informed by Barner that the band played while marching for the purpose of timekeeping, so Caillat used shotgun microphones to record the marching band as they moved.

 While the band was mixing "Tusk", Caillat and Dashut used a VSO to align the USC Trojan Marching Band's recording with Fleetwood Mac's "cacophony tape" of sound effects.
 Fleetwood also overdubbed a reversed cymbal crash to transition out of the drum solo, which was recorded at a different tempo compared to the rest of the song.
 For the song's intro, which includes someone uttering the phrase "How are the tenors?", the band took an audio clip of around a dozen people talking from the Dodger Stadium recording session and looped it.
 During a USC football game at the Los Angeles Memorial Coliseum on 4 October 1980, Buckingham, Nicks, and Fleetwood presented the marching band with a platinum disc for their contributions on "Tusk".